Submit your Annual Tax on Enveloped Dwellings return

 To submit ATED returns for a business, you need to register for the ATED online service.
 You’ll need to:

-- register using your agency’s registered business name and UTR, if it has one
+- Register using your agency’s registered business name and Unique Taxpayer Reference, if it has one.

 After you’ve added a client you’ll receive a unique authorisation number.
 Give this to your client as they’ll need it to appoint you as their agent.

-If your agency has more than one agent dealing with ATED, you’ll need to add administrators to your agency’s account in Government Gateway.
+If your agency has more than one agent dealing with ATED, you’ll need to add administrators to your agency’s account.

-You can register your overseas clients who don’t have an HMRC UTR if they’ve completed an ATED1.
+You can register your overseas clients who do not have a Unique Taxpayer Reference if they’ve completed an ATED1 form.

 Register as a business